Corticosteroids: Facts, Health Benefits, and Side Effects

-In serious situations where a higher dose of a corticosteroid medication must be taken, the side effects—if they develop—may be less bothersome or less serious than the health problem being treated.
-A patient's condition should always be monitored, though.
+For serious situations in which a higher dose of a corticosteroid medication must be taken, the side effects—if they develop—may be less bothersome or less serious than the health problem being treated.
+A patient's condition should always be monitored by a physician, though.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Questions & Answers